 - Risk factors for developing disc changes include older age, obesity, lack of exercise and lifting heavy loads.

-Discs have two parts: the elastic outer shell (the ‘annulus fibrosis’), and an inner jelly-like substance (the ‘nucleus pulposis’).
-The outer shells surrounds and holds the ‘inner jelly’ within the disc core.
+Discs have two parts: the elastic outer shell (the ‘annulus fibrosis’), and an inner jelly-like substance (the ‘nucleus pulposus’).
+The outer shell surrounds and holds the ‘inner jelly’ within the disc core.

 Discs can handle quite a lot of pressure or load without problems.
 But certain types of pressure can cause strain and irritation of the outer shell.
 In some cases, this can push its contents out.
 This is known as disc protrusion.

 Disc changes happen across our lifetime as connective tissues change with age, and the structures of the spine adapt to cope with the physical loads of daily life.
-These ‘degenerative changes’ may show on an x-ray or back scan, even in healthy people with no back pain.
-Disc bulge, narrowing of the disc space (loss of disc height) and disc dehydration are normal, common age-related changes.
+These ‘age-related’ or ‘degenerative changes’ may be seen on an x-ray or back scan, even in healthy people with no back pain.
+Disc bulges, disc space narrowing (or disc height loss) and disc dehydration are normal, common age-related changes.

 Symptoms of disc problems